This test is called the Washington English Language Proficiency Assessment Annual Test or WELPA.

 Refer to your district's bilingual program supervisor at OSPI for guidance

-regarding testing deaf or hearing-impaired students.
+regarding testing deaf or hard of hearing students.

 Yes.
 Test proctors, school assessment coordinators and district assessment coordinators must follow security protocols outlined in the Washington State Assessment Coordinators Manual.